genexuslabs/vscode-extensions/README.md

-# VSCode Extensions Monorepo
+# VSCode Extensions

-Welcome to the VSCode Extensions Monorepo!
+Welcome to the VSCode Extensions!
 This repository serves as a collection of various extensions for Visual Studio Code, all centralized within one organized monorepo structure.

 ## Repositories